elenam/babel-legacy/doc/logging.md

                 (def file-name "this file")
                 (:file (meta #'file-name)))))``
    at the beginning of each testing file to get the tested file names.
+6. Function ``(get-error *testing-expr*)`` will return the modified error message of the testing-expr and generate the log.
-6. After running the test, a log folder will be generated in you project.
+7. After running the test, a log folder will be generated in you project.
 Open the log_category.html to check the logs.
-7. There is also a .txt version log which records the latest test result.
+8. There is also a .txt version log which records the latest test log.

 ## Logging contents